-- Referencing relevant institutional data and campus goals, describe efforts to help students make timely progress to degree.
-Include the following in your discussion: - Use institutional data sources to examine and evaluate progress to degree metrics and comparison to peers. - What efforts have been made to improve progress to degree performance and completion rates? - Do students from educationally underrepresented groups (racial/ethnic minority, low-income, first generation in college) succeed in the program at rates comparable to other students?
-How are equity gaps addressed?
+Referencing relevant institutional data and campus goals, describe efforts to help students make timely progress to degree.
+Include the following in your discussion:

+- Use institutional data sources to examine and evaluate progress to degree metrics and comparison to peers. - What efforts have been made to improve progress to degree performance and completion rates? - Are students succeeding within the program at rates comparable to students in similar programs at competitor institutions?
+Does student success vary among demographic groups?